TheLuaOSProject/LuaWebsiteTemplate/README.md

 ### Development server

-To run the development server, first you must install luahttp by doing `./luarocks-server install http`, then run `./lua scripts/serve.lua` in the root directory.
+To run the development server run `./lua scripts/serve.lua` in the root directory.
 This will start a server on port 8123.
 You can change the port by editing [config.lua](config.lua).

 ## Writing HTML